JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Documentation/Experimental Analysis.md

 ## Motor

 ### Experimental Design:
 The motor subsystem can navigate steep inclines of up to 30 degrees and challenging environments.
 Motor encoders and advanced control algorithms ensure accurate speed measurement for real-time feedback.
+Wooden planks are used with a ramp to simulate an incline.
+Each ramp is approximately showing 5-degrees.
+A cloth was used later in the experiment due to problems with treads sliding on the ramp surface.
+This also better represents real-world application.
+An asterisk (*) will be put in for all the places the cloth was used.

 ### Interpretation of the data:
 Data Table: